As you read this week, look for the variety of understandings of what the Law is and how it properly functions in the life of the community.

 Don’t be afraid to question.

-Was the Law literally issued by the word of the Lord from a mountaintop or is this powerful story telling?
+Was the Law literally issued from the mouth of the Lord from a mountaintop or is this metaphorical, powerful story telling?

 Is it possible that the Law evolved over time as faithful people sought to live out God’s way within a community that called themselves “God’s”?

 To this day, many of our Jewish cousins continue to function with this basic framework of Law.
 It is fascinating study.

 As you read Exodus 16-24, you will find the famous story of Moses receiving the Ten Commandments.
 Read the story carefully.
 Are there any surprises?
 Probably we all have been shaped my Hollywood’s version of this powerful story; we may not even realize how so.
 Name the influences that are working on your interpretation and as you read this week, see how well you can approach these stories with a fresh, more neutral lens.

 As Exodus continues, there are many more ordinances and regulations detailed in the following chapters: rules for proper ownership of a Hebrew slave; rules about selling one’s daughter; a list of capital crimes – cursing or striking one’s parents, kidnapping, killing another person (but not a slave since a slave is ‘property.’)
 There are rules for when an ox injures a person; rules about lending money, bribery and perverting justice.

 Of course there is other law in the pages of the Torah as well, not just the moral code.
 The Mosaic Law also details the particulars of worship, ceremonial law that includes rules for the priesthood and for the sacrificial system.
 (We will see more of that in Leviticus.)
 But fundamentally, the Law from Sinai teaches the fledgling people of Israel how to be in relationship, how to behave toward one another with fairness and justice.
 It is law grounded in a specific culture, time and place.
 It is law contingent on the particular circumstances of a particular people in a particular day and age.